 - We will abide by environmental laws, regulations, and agreements, and formulate our own standards in actively working to protect the environment.
 At the same time, we will advance activities cognizant of the need to improve work environments, as well.

-- We will work to reduce our resource and energy usage, promote recycling, and reduce waste in all areas of our business activities, including the environmental impacts of the products we handle.
+- We will work to reduce our resource and energy usage, promote recycling, reduce waste, and properly manage chemical substances in all aspects of our business activities, which extend to the environmental impacts of the products we handle.

 - We will work to maintain or improve the environment by conducting environmental audits and constantly revising environmental management items and standards.